 And sometimes far too long for snakes

-The line “Times are gone for honest men” reflects a disillusionment with society, implying that integrity and truth are no longer valued in the current world.
+The first line illustrates disillusionment with society, implying that integrity and truth are no longer valued in the current world.

 Post-Chorus: The Repeated Plea